gnolang/guide/docs/Discoveries/Gnoland-TPM-audit.md

 During the audit a number of team strengths were manifested.
 We'd want to reinforce these strengths as much as possible, or at the very least not harm them.

 - **High sense of agency**.
 Core team members aren't just waiting to be told what to do; they pursue their own ideas to contribute to the project.
 - **Balance between tasks relevant to business and passion projects**.
-The team understands that we need to deliver business value and they are keeen on having a roadmap that would help them prioritize their work.
+The team understands that we need to deliver business value and they are keen on having a roadmap that would help them prioritize their work.
 - **Well organized despite a lack of project framework**.
 This is a great indicator of the Core team's motivation and seniority.
 - **Good async collaboration**.
 Almost everything happens on GitHub.
 Online meetings serve as checkpoints.
 No DMs.
 Almost no unconstructive criticism.